U2UTraining/katacoda-scenarios/kubernetes-lab/step2.md

 In this step, you will create your first pod in the cluster.
-You can use a YAML file to descrive your pod.
+You can use a YAML file to describe your pod.
 Copy the following piece of code to the pod.yaml file.

 <pre class="file"